-Common form of depression, but lasting longer than acute major depressive disorder.
-The DSM-5 developed new diagnostic criteria for persistent depressive disorder that included both chronic major depressive disorder and the previous category of dysthymic disorder (dysthymia), or chronic low-grade depression.
-The DSM-5 included specifiers to identify different pathways to the diagnosis of persistent depressive disorder and various presentations based on severity and clinical characteristics.
+Includes common forms of depression, but lasting longer than acute major depressive disorder.
+The DSM-5-TR modified its classification system to include all chronic forms of depression under the single category persistent depressive disorder, which includes both chronic major depressive disorder and the previous category of dysthymic disorder (dysthymia), or chronic low-grade depression.
+The DSM-5-TR includes specifiers to identify different pathways to the diagnosis of persistent depressive disorder and various presentations based on severity and clinical characteristics.

-Characteristics of postpartum depression may include guilt about the depressive symptoms, ambivalent feelings toward the infant, impaired bonding, and obsessive ruminations, including intrusive thoughts about harming the infant.
-Postpartum depression should be distinguished from postpartum blues ('baby blues'), in which the symptoms generally resolve within 2 weeks.
+Characteristics of postnatal depression may include guilt about the depressive symptoms, ambivalent feelings toward the infant, impaired bonding, and obsessive ruminations, including intrusive thoughts about harming the infant.
+Postnatal depression should be distinguished from a minor mood disturbance (postnatal blues or 'baby blues'), in which the symptoms generally resolve within 2 weeks.

-Premenstrual syndrome (PMS) is characterised by cyclical physical and behavioural symptoms occurring in the luteal phase of the menstrual cycle (the period between ovulation and onset of menstruation).
-Premenstrual dysphoric disorder (PMDD) is a more severe variant that includes at least 1 affective symptom.
+Premenstrual syndrome (PMS) is characterised by cyclical, physical, and behavioural symptoms occurring in the luteal phase of the normal menstrual cycle (the period between ovulation and onset of menstruation).
+Premenstrual dysphoric disorder (PMDD) is a more severe variant that includes at least one affective symptom.
 Depression may coexist with PMS or PMDD in up to 50% of cases.
 A diagnosis of PMS or PMDD may predate a diagnosis of depression.

-Seasonal affective disorder (SAD) is a subtype of major depression, occurring with seasonal change.
-SAD occurs more commonly in high latitudes.
+Seasonal affective disorder (SAD) is a subtype of major depression and bipolar disorder, occurring with seasonal change over at least a 2-year period.
+Most commonly presents with onset of depression in the autumn or winter, and full remission of symptoms over the spring or summer.
 Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.
 Some estimates may be as high 9.7%.
 However, these differences are probably due to differences in the sampling and diagnostic criteria used.

-Bipolar disorder, type I: at least one manic or mixed episode.
+Bipolar I disorder: at least one manic episode.

-Bipolar disorder, type II: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.
+Bipolar II disorder: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.

 BMJ Publishing Group